 To produce a light beam, the nitrogen atoms must lose their excitement by releasing energy as protons.
 This can only take place if the nitrogen atoms come in contact with extremely cold helium atoms.
 This contact causes the nitrogen molecules to release light.
 Nitrogen gas is preferred over other gases because it can become excited for long periods of time without really giving off its energy in the form of light or protons.

-The common ones used in machining fall in the range of 25 Watt and 100W while the high-powered can be as high as 1,000W (See our buying guide for a list of the engravers we recommend).
-The light produced is infrared and therefore invisible to the human eye. the light also has a long wavelength (approximately 10.6 micrometers).
+The common ones used in machining fall in the range of 25 Watt and 100W while the high-powered can be as high as 10,000W.
+The light produced is infrared and therefore invisible to the human eye.
+The light also has a long wavelength (approximately 10.6 micrometers).

 History of the CO2 laser engraver